Individual Development Plan

 Benefits of an IDP

-Just as the process of writing a research article or proposal focuses your work at the bench, the IDP helps you develop an efficient training plan tailored to support your specific career ambitions.
-The act of completing the IDP will stimulate you to define your goals in more specific terms for both the short and long term, and will motivate you to identify resources which can help you meet them.
+Just as the process of writing a research article or proposal focuses the work at the bench, the IDP helps students develop an efficient training plan tailored to support specific career ambitions.
+The act of completing the IDP Process will stimulate students to define goals in more specific terms for both the short and long term, and will motivate students to identify resources which can help meet them.

-The role of the IDP advisor is to help with goal setting, career advice, and the implementation of the IDP.
-G1s’ IDP Advisor will be the first year Program Advisor (with help from the CFs and TFs in BBS 230A/B) and at the end of the G1 year, students can select any faculty member of their choosing to serve as their IDP Advisor.
+The role of the IDP Mentor is to help with goal setting, career advice, and the implementation of the IDP.
+At the end of the G1 year, students can select any faculty member of their choosing to serve as their IDP Mentor.

-To gain the most benefit from the IDP, you must think deeply about the questions and answer them frankly.
+To gain the most benefit from the IDP, students must think deeply about the questions and answer them frankly.
 Sharing is therefore not a program requirement, nor will the IDP be kept on file by BBS.
-You are free to share as much or as little of the plan as you feel comfortable.
-However, the IDP process will be most effective if used to guide candid discussions with your mentor/advisor.
+Students are free to share as much or as little of the plan as they feel comfortable.
+However, the IDP process will be most effective if used to guide candid discussions with the IDP Mentor.

 Program Requirements

-Your completion of the IDP –privately or with a mentor– along with a corresponding yearly training/career-planning meeting with your mentor is a requirement of the BBS program.
-Because the beginning of a new year is an ideal time for self-reflection and planning, we ask that you complete the IDP in April, and have the yearly planning meeting before the end of May each year.
-For G1 students, we will roll out the process in waves throughout the first year.
+The completion of the IDP –privately or with the mentor– along with a corresponding yearly training/career-planning meeting with the IDP Mentor is a requirement of the BBS program.
+Because the beginning of a new academic year is an ideal time for self-reflection and planning, we ask that students complete the IDP in April, and have the yearly planning meeting before the end of May each year.
 For G2 and above students, documentation that the IDP has been completed and planning meeting held must be submitted to the BBS office before May 31st.

 Instructions